MFL - Spanish

 Here at St Jude’s, our intent is that Spanish is accessible for everyone regardless of ability.
-We hope to equip our young learners with a firm grounding and love for the language which will set the foundations and the necessary skills to progress beyond our school.
+We hope to equip our children with a firm grounding and love for the language which will set the foundations and the necessary skills to progress beyond our school and enable children to reach their full potential.
 It is our intent that our curriculum is inspiring and challenging in all skill areas.
-We also aim to build a cultural awareness amongst our young learners which will create a respect and openness to learn not only about the Spanish culture but other cultures around the world.
-As well as our priority being the progression of knowledge through the years in KS2, our main priority is for Spanish to be a fun and engaging part of our curriculum.
+We also aim to provide enrichment opportunities that build a cultural awareness amongst our children, this will create a respect and openness to learn not only about the Spanish culture but other cultures around the world.
+We want our children to not only have the language skills, but the enjoyment of the subject to ensure they persevere and build on their skills as they progress into high school.

 Spanish is delivered and adapted in accordance with the requirements of the latest Primary Languages Curriculum.
 13 units have been chosen which are taught appropriately within each year group.
 Pupils at KS2 are taught using the 4 skills of listening, speaking, reading, and writing.
 Each child is taught to: